 The state has enacted legislation to create (2019 Ch.
 236) and implement (2020 Ch.
 295) the Colorado Secure Savings Program, a mandatory state-run, payroll-deduction IRA program.
-The legislation does not set an implementation date, although a tentative timeline from September 2020 suggests implementation won’t take place until at least 2022.
+The pilot program is scheduled to launch in October 2022, with enrollment beginning sometime in 2023.
 Once the program is operational, private-sector Colorado employers — for-profit and not-for-profit — will have to participate in the program if they meet all of the following criteria:

 Employers in Colorado that aren’t required to participate in the program can do so voluntarily.
 Employers participating in a multiple-employer plan are exempt.
 A state-appointed retirement board will establish a process for employers to claim their exemption, using existing state forms and compliance structures.